 As a result, SkyTEM Surveys of Denmark, an airborne geophysical contractor specialising in water exploration were contracted to fly a 5,000km electromagnetic survey with the aim of expanding the HA8 discovery and investigating a new area to the west of Block 14 (Area 5) where two old production wells are located.

 The survey in Area 5 returned positive results over a large area and has now been followed up with drilling.
-The aquifer, which is hosted within the Nubian Sandstone Formation (NSF) has been intersected in 9 boreholes over an at area of +60km2 between 58m and 90m from surface.
-48-hour pump test results have shown consistent aquifer yields and GCS are comfortable that the aquifer is highly likely to sustain the output required for a 3.4Mtpa process plant.
+The aquifer, which is hosted within the Nubian Sandstone Formation (NSF) has been intersected in 19 boreholes over an area of +135km2 between 58m and 90m from surface.
+48-hour pump test results have shown consistent aquifer yields and GCS are comfortable that the aquifer is able to sustain the output required for a 6.0Mtpa process plant.